blog

 Office 365 – Using Import-PSSession from separate module

-Workaround One
+Workaround one

 Use Import-PSSession in your main module and keep all other code in your “connectivity” module.